Royal-Navy/design-system/README.md

 ## Component usage guidelines

-Please refer to the [component demo pages](https://design-system.digital.mod.uk/components) and [Storybook](http://storybook.design-system.digital.mod.uk/) to see interactive examples, code snippets and details on how best to consume each of the components.
+Please refer to [Storybook](http://storybook.design-system.navy.digital.mod.uk/) to see interactive examples, code snippets and details on how best to consume each of the components.

 ## Installation & quick start